 The proposed rules update the existing maintenance plans for Grants Pass to maintain good air quality for the next 10 years.
 If adopted, this second set of maintenance plans would be the final maintenance plans required for Grants Pass under the Clean Air Act.

-To qualify for the option to adopt limited maintenance plans, the second maintenance plans proposed in this rulemaking must continue existing control measures from the first maintenance plan.
+Under the limited maintenance plan option, the second maintenance plan must continue existing control measures from the first maintenance plan.
 The exception to this is the transportation conformity requirements, which apply to new transportation projects.
 On-road motor vehicles are a major source of CO emissions in Grants Pass and a smaller but significant source of PM10.
 However, there have been few new transportation projects in Grants Pass and DEQ expects limited growth in these emissions.
 Under the limited maintenance plan option, Grants Pass can meet the transportation conformity requirements without the need for a motor vehicle emissions budget (or cap) on emissions and without the need to conduct a regional emissions analysis, which avoids the cost of conducting computer modeling.

 The CO limited maintenance plan would continue CO control strategies including federal emission standards for new motor vehicles; Best Available Control Technology requirements for large, new or expanding industrial CO sources; and the residential woodstove curtailment program, which also reduces CO in addition to PM10.
 Since the majority of CO emissions in Grants Pass are from motor vehicles, federal standards for new motor vehicles have been the most effective measure in reducing CO levels.